Victorian Railways Dd class: Regular service

-Commissioner's Engines
+Commissioner's engines

 With their light axle load and express passenger speed, the DD was also an ideal choice as motive power for the Victorian Railways Commissioner's train (used to carry the VR Commissioners on inspection tours to every corner of the VR network).
 In January 1917, Commissioners' locomotive No. 100, a 2-4-0 built in 1872, was scrapped and replaced with the brand new DD 980 from Thompsons Foundry in Castlemaine.
 It was later renumbered DD 718, DD 600 and D1 600, until March 1937 when it was placed into normal service as D1 576, operating until 1959.
 There is photographic evidence of D1 600 as Commissioners' Engine throughout the 1930s in the K.V.
 Scott collection.
 The new Commissioners engine from 1937 was D3 683, specially fitted with an electric headlight (Mort Clark Bulletin Article) and in August 1950 it was replaced by D3 639.
 639 herself was withdrawn in July 1956 and replaced with D3 658, however 639's numbers were transferred to 658.
 D3 639 (658) was replaced by new 40 M.P.H, Clyde EMD diesel-electric Y 123 in January 1964.
 In August 1968 new diesel-electric Y 175 geared for 60 M.P.H. running took over until the Commissioners' Train was discontinued about 1979/80.
 In 1983 new Chief General Manager Mr. John Hearsch reinstated the Inspection Train with Clyde diesel-electric T 410.
 The Inspection train was discontinued after Hearsch left for Queensland Rail circa 1991.

 DDE tank engine

-The expansion of Melbourne's population into new suburbs early in the 20th century and the delay of the suburban electrification project saw the need for faster and more powerful steam locomotives for the suburban rail network.
-The basic design of the DD was in 1908 adapted into a 4-6-2T tank locomotive, classed $\mathrm{D^D_E}$.
+The expansion of Melbourne's population into new suburbs early in the 20th century, and the delay of the suburban electrification project, saw the need for faster and more powerful steam locomotives for the suburban rail network.
+In 1908, the basic design of the DD was adapted to create 4-6-2T tank locomotives, classed $\mathrm{D^D_E}$.
 They were put to work on longer and hillier suburban routes such as the Dandenong, Frankston, Upper Ferntree Gully, Williamstown, Werribee, Lilydale, Darling and Kew railway lines.
 A total of 58 were built between 1908 and 1913.